aslotte/mldotnet-real-time-data-streaming-workshop/instructions/part1-ml.md

   <summary><b>2.
 Gather and load your data</b></summary>
     <p>

-Once the business problem has been defined, it's time to gather your data.
-Data is normally gathered from multiple data-sources (both public and private), aggregated and pivoted in to a workable shape.
-For our purposes, the data we will be using can be retrieved from Kaggle.
-To download the data, use this [link](https://www.kaggle.com/ntnu-testimon/paysim1) to get to the dataset.
+Once the problem has been defined, it's time to gather our data.
+Data is normally gathered from multiple sources (both public and private), and then aggregated and pivoted in to a workable shape.
+For our purposes, the data we will be using can be retrieved from [Kaggle](https://www.kaggle.com/ntnu-testimon/paysim1).
+You should already have downloaded the data as part of getting started.

 Other available data-sources worth exploring are:
    - [Google Public Datasets](https://cloud.google.com/public-datasets/)